seolheekim/songs-react-redux/README.md

 ## BREAK DOWN ##
 There will be two components **SongList** and **SongDetail**.
+Create static unchanging list of songs into the reducers.

 ### 1. SongList ###
 This component will take a list of songs in an array of objects.
 Each object has *'title of the song'* and *'length of the song'*